£31,840 Price range

 If running costs are a primary concern for you, then the 1.6-litre will probably be the better choice – with 58mpg fuel consumption claimed, it’s the cheapest and most efficient option in the Volkswagen Golf Alltrack range.
-However, we’re more inclined to recommend the 160hp 2-litre diesel, given it’s got more power whilst also being almost as frugal (57mpg) and sitting in the same £110-per-year road tax band.
+However, we’re more inclined to recommend the 160hp 2-litre diesel, given it’s got more power whilst also being almost as frugal (57mpg).
 Admittedly, though, it is more expensive.

 There’s also the 184hp diesel (essentially the same engine used in the Golf GTD models), which unsurprisingly is the most expensive option and has the best performance stats (0-62mph in 7.8 seconds, 136mpg top speed) – though the claimed 56mpg fuel economy is shockingly close to what the 1.6 diesel can muster.

 Sadly, you can’t specify a manual gearbox with the 184hp engine – only a six-speed ‘DSG’ automatic is available.
 In contrast, those who opt for one of the two other engines will have to make do with a six-speed manual.

 Volkswagen’s regular Golf models are all lavished with plenty of safety equipment, so it’s no surprise that it’s business as usual for the Volkswagen Golf Alltrack.
 As with the top-spec Golf hatchback, estate and convertible models, all Golf Alltracks are fitted with a full complement of airbags, ISOFIX mounting points on the two outer rear seats, adaptive cruise control and tyre pressure and brake pad wear alert systems.